Our Wines

 Winemaking

-This Distant South Sparkling is composed of a blend of Chardonnay and Pinot Noir grapes, sourced entirely from Tasmania.
+This Distant South by Josef Chromy Sparkling is composed of a blend of Chardonnay and Pinot Noir grapes, sourced entirely from Tasmania.
 Complexity is derived from ten individual parcels of tirage base material, ranging from three to twelve years of age.
 The varying ages of base material are key to the quality of the wine – beautifully blended and balanced, much like a jigsaw puzzle being assembled to create a complete and exquisite picture.

 Tasting Notes